marcosmartinez7/gRPC-examples/README.md

 1.

+a.
 Created a hellorsk.proto that defines the Service interface, Messages and the Rest API endpoints.
 b.
 Added the rskServer task to gradle configuration and `applicationDistribution`
 c. `mvn compile`
 d. `./gradlew installDist`